 Dr R.J.
-Hill DSc, PhD, BSc (Hons) FTSE, FAusIMM, FAICD, FMSA, FRACI
+Hill DSc, PhD, BSc (Hons,) FTSE, FAUSIMM, FAICD, FMSA, FRACI

 Dr Hill is a professor and the Pro Vice-Chancellor, Industry Engagement and Commercialisation, at Monash University.
-He oversees Monash University's business development, technology transfer, and intellectual property management and commercialisation activities.
+He oversees Monash University's business development, industry collaborative research relationships, technology transfer, and intellectual property management and commercialisation activities.

-Dr Hill is a Director of the Victorian Centre for Advanced Materials Manufacture Ltd, ARC Centre of Excellence for Design in Light Metals and an Investment Committee member of Trans Tasman Commercialisation Fund.
+Dr Hill is a Director of the Victorian Centre for Advanced Materials Manufacturing Ltd, ARC Centre of Excellence for Design in Light Metals and an Investment Committee member of the Trans Tasman Commercialisation Fund.
+He was recently appointed Acting Chair, Melbourne East Regional Development Australia (RDA) Committee, a body established by the Federal Government Department of Regional Australia, Regional Development and Local Government.